Fundamental Limitations of Alignment in Large Language Models: Results: Limitations of LLM Alignment

 In this section, we use the above framework of Behavior Expectation Bounds (BEB) in order to inform the question of when LLM alignment is robust or vulnerable to adversarial prompting attacks.
 We begin with our main result in section~\ref{sec:3.1}, which states that under assumptions of decomposability into distinguishable components of desired and undesired behavior, aligned LLMs are not protected against adversarial misaligning prompts (theorem~\ref{theorem:1}).
-In section \ref{sec:3.2}, we extend the above framework to include cases of (i) preset aligning prompts---we formally establish the benefits of this common practice by showing that in this case the length of the misaligning prompt must be linear in the length of the preset aligning prompt; and (ii) multi-turn interactions between adversarial users and LLMs---we find that if the user does not provide long enough misaligning prompts, the LLM can resist misalignment by making aligning replies to the user during a conversation.
+In section \ref{sec:3.2}, we extend the above framework to include cases of (i) preset aligning prompts---we formally establish the benefits of this common practice by showing that in this case the length of the misaligning prompt must be linear in the length of the preset aligning prompt; (ii) multi-turn interactions between adversarial users and LLMs---we find that if the user does not provide long enough misaligning prompts, the LLM can resist misalignment by making aligning replies to the user during a conversation; and (iii) best-of-$n$ sampling---we find that when sampling multiple responses from a model and choosing the most aligned one, the length of the misaligning prompt length increases logarithmically with the number of samples.